 Stage 4: DA process - Submit design and EIS to the relevant government departments.

 Stage 5: DA process - Public exhibition of EIS and acceptance of public submissions (minimum 28 days).

 Stage 6: DA process - Review submissions and prepare submissions report.

 Stage 7: DA assessed by Council.
 DA determination by the Hunter and Central Coast Joint Regional Planning Panel based on Council's assessment.

 Stage 9: Construction.

-Stage 2 will be completed in the near future.
-Documentation is complete and is being reviewed by City of Newcastle, Cessnock and Lake Macquarie councils.
+Stage 2 is underway with documentation being completed and for review by City of Newcastle, Cessnock and Lake Macquarie councils.

 View the Shortland to Tarro map